pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 # Message Persistence API for Objective-C SDK

-Message Persistence provides real-time access to stored messages, reactions, and files, with per-message timetokens and optional AES-256 encryption.
-Configure retention in Admin Portal (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).
+Message Persistence provides real-time access to stored, timestamped messages (10 ns precision), reactions, and files.
+Storage is geo-redundant and supports AES-256 encryption.
+Configure retention (1 day to Unlimited) in the Admin Portal.
+Requires Message Persistence enabled for your key.

-- Retrieves: Messages, Message reactions, Files (via File Sharing API)
+- Retrieve: Messages, message reactions, files (File Sharing API).
+- Retention: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.

 ## Fetch history

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence.
+Enable in the Admin Portal.

 Fetch historical messages from one or more channels.
 Use includeMessageActions to include message actions.
+Ordering and range:

-- start only: messages older than start (exclusive)
+- start only: messages older than start (exclusive).
-- end only: messages from end (inclusive) and newer
+- end only: messages from end (inclusive) and newer.
-- start and end: messages between them (inclusive of end)
+- start and end: messages between them (inclusive of end).
-- Limits: up to 100 messages for a single channel; for multiple channels (up to 500), up to 25 per channel.
-If more exist, iterate and adjust start to page.
+- Limits: up to 100 messages for a single channel; up to 500 channels, 25 messages per channel; 25 when includeMessageActions is YES.
+Page with iterative calls by adjusting start.
-- reverse affects which end of the interval is used when paging beyond limit; messages are always returned sorted ascending by time.

 ### Method(s)

+Use the following method(s) in the Objective-C SDK:

 ```
 `1history()